dsprasad123/manasa-boutique/docs/README.md

 ## 🔗 Live Demo

-Check out the live site here: [https://your-username.github.io/manasa-boutique](https://dsprasad123.github.io/manasa-boutique)
+Check out the live site here: [https://dsprasad123.github.io/manasa-boutique](https://dsprasad123.github.io/manasa-boutique)

 ## 🛠️ Developed By

-This website was designed and developed by **Prasad**, inspired by creativity, tradition, and digital finesse.
+This website was designed and developed by **D.S.Prasad**, inspired by creativity, tradition, and digital finesse.